What are the Principles of Management?

 Although this is an unbroken line between subordinates and superiors in the organization, Fayol also introduced Gang Plank for emergency situations.

-Order principle indicates placing the man (employees), machine, and things in the right manner so that they can be used at right time without delay.
+Order principle indicates placing the man (employees), machine, and things in the right manner so that they can be used at the right time without delay.

 Equity refers to fair treatment or equality or justice in the behavior of all concerned people associated with the organization.